midonet/orizuru/README.md

 Midonet Openstack will then install inside Docker containers on these servers and use a tinc vpn for secure communication between all containers.

-For this reason it is also possible to use multiple independent Hetzner rootservers or Digitalocean instances without you having to set up private networking between them.

 Please note that you need at least one server with 8 GB for a single-host installation when you decide that all services should go into containers on one machine.

 To set up the installation you should cd into the project directory, create a yaml file in the ./conf directory and export two environment variables, one for the config, one for the root password of the containers and the hosts: